cwdoh/cssparser.js/README.md

 ##JSON Structure

-There's three level of JSON structure for CSS.
+There are 3 types of JSON format.

-* simple - most simple. this's simply consist of just key & value.
+* simple - most simple.
+	* simply consist of just key & value.
-* deep - more detailed then simple mode. this has more informations of selector, terms, expression, queries, …
+* deep - more detailed then simple mode.
+	* this includes more informations of selector, terms, expression, queries, …
-* atomic - most detailed. 'atomic' JSON has all pieces of each key & values in CSS. e.g. length has numeric value & its unit like "100px" -> { "value": 100, "unit": "px" }
+* atomic - most detailed. 'atomic' JSON has all pieces of each key & values in CSS.
+	* e.g. length has numeric value & its unit like "100px" -> { "value": 100, "unit": "px" }

-###Mode 'simple'
+###Type 'simple'

 	stylesheet_object =